growthops-digital/datocms-plugin-visual-select/README.md

 ---

 ## Configuration
 This plugin is designed to be used on a per-field basis.
-To get started add a single-string text field to any model or block, and under the presentation tab change the field editor from "Text input" to "Visual Select".
+To get started, add a single-string text field to any model or block, and under the presentation tab change the field editor from "Text input" to "Visual Select".

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/56568247/155075251-dca1b09a-afa3-4293-ba49-aadc41702206.png"/>